Quantum unique ergodicity for magnetic Laplacians on T^2: Introduction

 \subsection{Acknowledgements}

-\quad We are most grateful to Bernard Helffer for bringing to our attention the magnetic Weyl calculus originally developed in~\cite{MantoiuPurice2004} as a convenient and elegant way of quantizing observables in the presence of magnetic fields.
+We are most grateful to Bernard Helffer for bringing to our attention the magnetic Weyl calculus originally developed in~\cite{MantoiuPurice2004} as a convenient and elegant way of quantizing observables in the presence of magnetic fields.
 The second author also thanks Fabricio Maci\`a for discussions over the years regarding the study of semiclassical measures for completely integrable systems.
+We benefited from two very detailed reports from anonymous referees that greatly helped us to improve the exposition of the article.
+We warmly thank these two referees for their suggestions and questions.

 LM was supported by the ERC Advanced Grant MathBEC - 101095820.
 (This work is funded by the European Union.
-Views and opinions expressed are however those of the author only and do not necessarily reflect those of the European Union or the European Research Council.
+Views and opinions expressed are however those of the author only and do not necessarly reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.)

 GR acknowledges the support of the Institut Universitaire de France, the PRC grant ADYCT (ANR-20-CE40-0017) and the Centre Henri Lebesgue (ANR-11-LABX-0020-01).